hackle/blogger/src/raw/use-functions-keep-it-open.md

 libC.Hurray();
 ```

 What has happened here?
-Surprisingly, `LibD` is only ever used in application A; library B and C each requires `Serialize` through their OWN configuration types, and are both free of library D. Dependency hell is no more!
+Surprisingly, `LibD` is only ever used in application A; library B and C each receives `Serialize` through its OWN configuration types, and are both free of direct dependency on library D. Dependency hell is no more!

-This is it, this is the trick.
+This is it, this is the trick!
 Pass dependencies in as function values.

 # is it first class?